Set blackout period

-- Select a start date and time for the blackout period.
+- In the Start date field, select a start date and time for the blackout period.

-- Select an end date and time for the blackout period.
+- In the End date field,, select an end date and time for the blackout period.

 You can see all the blackout periods in the calendar view.
 On the calendar, the blackout period appears as a black marked area.

 All the tasks can be prevented from starting during a blackout period.
-You can do this by postponing each task until after the blackout period.
+You can do this by postponing each task until blackout period is over.

 Note If a task is already running, it cannot be postponed.